-Adobe Commerce (formerly Magento) is a powerful platform for online businesses – but with great power comes great responsibility for security.
+Adobe Commerce (formerly Magento) is a powerful platform trusted by many Kensium clients to run mission-critical ecommerce operations.
+However, with that power comes a shared responsibility to ensure the platform remains secure, stable, and fully supported.
 In October 2025, hackers exploited a critical Adobe Commerce vulnerability (dubbed “SessionReaper”) to attack over 250 online stores within 24 hours[1].
-Most of those stores had not yet applied Adobe’s security patch released weeks prior, underscoring the dire consequences of falling behind on updates.
+Most of the affected merchants had not yet applied Adobe’s security patch, which had been released weeks earlier.
+The result was widespread account takeovers, data exposure, and operational disruption.
 No merchant wants to face such a breach – especially when the average cost of a data breach in the U.S. hit $10.22 million in 2025[2].
-These incidents highlight a crucial truth: keeping your Adobe Commerce site up-to-date with regular patches and upgrades is not just an IT chore, but a vital business necessity to protect your customers and your bottom line.
+For Adobe Commerce merchants, these incidents reinforce an important reality: regular patches and timely upgrades are not optional maintenance tasks — they are a core business requirement.
+Staying current protects customer trust, safeguards revenue, and ensures long-term platform stability.

 Security Risks of Outdated Adobe Commerce Sites